 Another group’s content that I love is Middle Finger of Vecna they regularly put out amazing 5e homebrew content that fills an interesting niche and is generally well balanced.
 Part of the reason they’re able to do this is that they have so much experience with creating homebrew.

 In my opinion, the primary reason that their homebrew content is so great and is easily-trusted is because of how much effort they put into play-testing their homebrew content before it’s released.
 They spend tons of time honing their content and ensuring that it is both fun to play and mechanically balanced for D&D 5e.

 This can be said for all homebrew content.
 If you’re serious about releasing something, especially a big release such as an adventure or a class, you should play with it a few times.
 Get some friends together and play with your content in some different scenarios.
 Make your changes to fix the issues that come up during your play-testing and then release it.

-The Creator Continues to Develop It
+The Creator Continues to Update It (If Need Be)